We have all ages in mind when you come to The Weir Garden and there is always something to see or do.

 Unwind as you make you way around the weaving pathways, spot the 1920s features such as the boathouse and rockery, listen to the bubbling river as you look for birds and mammals and enjoy the seasonal delights of the walled garden.
 There’s no better place to spend a day, having good old fashioned fun.
 Maybe play hide and seek or see what you can spot under rocks together.
 There’s no age limit to spending good quality time together, bring your camera and make memories that will last a lifetime.

 For younger visitors we have a natural play area where children can let off steam after a busy week at school and nursery.
 Parents can grab a cup of coffee from the tea tent and sit as they supervise their little ones having a great time.
-We also offer a free ‘50 things’ scrapbook to children, encouraging them to switch off their screens and engage in nature as they tick off tasks on their list.
-You can find out more about the Trust’s ’50 things’ here.
+We believe nature is incredibly important for a healthy and happy childhood.

 Learn about the garden